Battery Battle: Why Zinc Air Batteries Changed Packaging and are Now a Pain in the….

 New packaging of the Zinc Air batteries

-If you use hearing aids with trusty zinc-air batteries, you might have recently noticed a small change—well, small but mighty annoying!
+If you use hearing aids with trusty zinc-air batteries, you might have recently noticed a small change; well, small but mighty annoying!
 The new packaging for your batteries may now require scissors, patience, and maybe a little help from a friend or neighbor.
 What gives?
-Meet Reese’s Law and why zinc air batteries changed packaging.
+Meet Reese’s Law.
+Read about it below:

 Reese’s Law: Safety First